JohnCMcDonough/MarieJS/README.md

 ## Installation

-To install build the project, you must have the typescript npm module installed.
+To build the project, you must have nodejs and npm installed, as well as the typescript npm module.

 Run the build.sh script